 - Use existing technologies to cut costs, gather data and provide a better customer experience.
 Digital businesses focus on the competitive advantages that technology gains them, whether that’s reducing overhead or providing new value to their customers.

 - Embrace the concept of digital transformation and the cultural shifts that requires.
-The implementation and management of digital services can necessitate organizational restructuring, especially as new roles are created and IT is given greater input into strategic decisions.
+The implementation and management of digital services can necessitate organisational restructuring, especially as new roles are created and IT is given greater input into strategic decisions.

 - Explore new business models that put customer experience at the center of digital strategy.
 People are often willing to spend more for an exceptional customer experience, making it a key differentiator in the digital economy.
 Business models that align with this hyper focus on customer satisfaction will eventually center on digital services, since digital is increasingly the experience that people prefer.